 To sit for the current CEH, applicants must either have a prior CEH certification or a minimum of two years experience in an InfoSec domain.
 Alternatively, applicants can attend an official EC-Council training program.
 Depending on the form of the exam used, minimum passing scores range from 60-85%.

 The official EC-Council training course is an intensive five-day, 40-hour program.
-The exam is four hours long and has 125 questions.
+The 125-question exam is four hours long.

 Security+, offered by CompTIA, is for security professionals looking to move into intermediate-level positions.
 Security+ covers the entire cybersecurity program lifecycle, broken down into five stages: